Eaternity/eaternity-website/_posts/foodprint/0000-01-01-environmental-footprints.md

     	<div class="col-xs-12 col-sm-7  small-push-top">
     		<h3>Indicating forest protection</h3>
     		<p>
-    			The Rainforest label is given to food products that did not cause deforestation.
+    			The Rainforest Score is given to food products that did not cause deforestation.
 This is the case if the product contains certified soy or palm oil or if the product doesn’t contain palm oil or soy at all.
 In addition, uncertified soy is still fine if it stems from a non-critical country.
-For example, European soy is always a good option and receives the forest label as well.
+For example, European soy is always a good option and receives the 3-star rating as well.
 Since 75% of all soy is fed to animals, we also evaluate and label animal products by the type of soy they were fed with.
     		</p>

     			<!-- <a href="/app/get-the-app/"><button>Learn more about the formula</button></a> -->